ibm-cloud-docs/vmwaresolutions/archiref/vrw/vrw-dualregion-design.md

 The following guidance applies to use cases 2 and 3:
 * Deploy more bare metal servers hosted on the workload cluster primary subnet to enable separation and scaling of backup repositories and allow better performance.
 * For optimal performance and availability, placing the Veeam components on separate virtual and physical servers is considered best practice.
-Consider the use of a virtual machine for the Veeam Backup server as it provides high availability through vSphere HA.
+Consider the use of a virtual machine for the Veeam Backup server as it provides HA through vSphere HA.
 It also provides great flexibility in sizing and scaling as the environment grows.
 * Microsoft SQL Server 2016 Express edition is included in the Veeam Backup and Replication standard installation.
 In environments with more than 500 protected VMs, consider the use of a different version of Microsoft SQL Server.
 * For large storage requirements, it is recommended to not size volumes larger than 200 TB to keep failure domains small and manageable.
 For larger repositories, use a Scale-Out Backup Repository with multiple extents.
 * The {{site.data.keyword.cloud_notm}} Object Storage repository cannot be used on its own but can be configured as Capacity Tier in the Veeam Scale-out Backup Repository.
 Consider this type of repository for large deployments or for deployments with a large archive requirement.